 The separation of concerns works as follows:

-• Input Layer: You pass [lat, lon] pairs to Folium methods.
+- Input Layer: You pass

-• Transformation Layer: Leaflet internally projects these coordinates using spherical Mercator math.
+[lat, lon]pairs to Folium methods. - Transformation Layer: Leaflet internally projects these coordinates using spherical Mercator math.

-• Rendering Layer: The projected coordinates align with the EPSG:3857 tile grid served by providers like OpenStreetMap or CartoDB.
+- Rendering Layer: The projected coordinates align with the EPSG:3857 tile grid served by providers like OpenStreetMap or CartoDB.

 Data Ingestion & ETL Best Practices

-1. Verify Source CRS: Check metadata from PostGIS, ArcGIS exports, or CAD files.
+- Verify Source CRS: Check metadata from PostGIS, ArcGIS exports, or CAD files.
 Assume nothing.

-2. Transform Early: Use geopandas or pyproj to convert all spatial data to EPSG:4326 before serialization.
+geopandasorpyprojto convert all spatial data to EPSG:4326 before serialization. - Validate Coordinate Order: Folium strictly expects

-4. Centralize Projection Logic: When teams manage complex spatial workflows, centralized CRS & Projection Management prevents silent drift between staging and production deployments.
+[latitude, longitude].
+Many GIS tools default to[longitude, latitude]or(x, y).
+Swapping these is the most common cause of misaligned markers. - Centralize Projection Logic: When teams manage complex spatial workflows, centralized CRS & Projection Management prevents silent drift between staging and production deployments.

 Production-Ready Implementation

 The following snippet demonstrates correct coordinate handling, explicit CRS documentation, and a safe fallback for legacy EPSG:3857 datasets.
-It uses pyproj for deterministic transformations and aligns with official pyproj Transformer documentation.
+It uses pyproj for deterministic transformations and aligns with the official pyproj Transformer documentation.

 import folium